Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 Opening Style

 The Cabin Zero military bag opens wide from the top, and that matters more than it sounds.
-Side-opening bags are fine on a bed in a hotel room, but a liability as a daypack or for retrieving things in transit.
-Open the wrong zip on the go, and everything shifts towards the opening, with the potential to fall out.
-This one opens like a suitcase when you want it to, closes securely when you don’t.
+Side-opening bags are fine when packing and unpacking on a bed, but a liability as a daypack or for retrieving things in transit.
+Open the wrong zip on the go, and everything shifts towards the opening, and things fall out.
+This one opens like a suitcase when you want it to and keeps things secure when you don’t.

 The Cabin Zero military bags also stand up on their own.
 Another small, thoughtful detail that makes a big difference in practice.